José María Soler García

 José María Soler García (30 September 1905 – 25 August 1996) was a Spanish archaeologist, historian, researcher and folklorist.
-He is one of the persons who most deeply studied Villena and its surrounding area, since the vast majority of his research was focused on what concerned his hometown.
+Much of his research focused on the area around the city of Villena, Soler's hometown.

-In 1957, he founded Villena's Archaeological Museum with the findings he had collected from the 1920s on.
-In 1963, after he found the Treasure of the Cabezo Redondo in March and the Treasure of Villena in December, the museum's name was officially changed to Archaeological Museum "José María Soler".
-The José María Soler Foundation, constituted after his death, calls every year Research Awards in order to keep alive Soler's legacy.
+After almost 30 years of fieldwork, Solar founded Villena's Archaeological Museum in 1957, showcasing his findings.
+In March of 1963, he discovered Tesorillo del Cabezo Redondo (the Treasure of the Cabezo Redondo) in March and the Tesoro de Villena (Treasure of Villena) in December.
+Along with the addition of these discoveries, the museum's name was officially changed to Archaeological Museum "José María Soler".
+The José María Soler Foundation, constituted after his death, sponsors annual Research Awards in order to keep Soler's legacy alive.

 Publications

 Treasure of Villena, the second biggest gold finding in Europe.

-Soler has written several books on his archaeological works, some others on historical or folkloric research and even one dictionary on Villena's Spanish dialect.
-He has written a large number of articles published in newspapers and magazines, and he has also given many lectures all over Spain.
+Soler wrote several books on his archaeological works, some others on historical or folkloric research and even one dictionary on Villena's Spanish dialect.
+He wrote a large number of articles published in newspapers and magazines, and he also gave many lectures all over Spain.
 A list of his published books follows: